oldpatricka/vagrant-xhyve/README.md

 A. This project is powered by ignorance and good intentions.

-Q. Will I even not have to use sudo?
+Q. Will I ever not have to use sudo?

 A. There's a theory in that issue linked above that wrapping xhyve in an app store app would help.
 If that were the case, you could probably use the embedded binary with vagrant-xhyve.
+Another option is to use setuid root.

 ## Acknowledgements